Next Year in Havana is a historical fiction by Chanel Cleeton, and also a romance novel.

 Back in the USA

 Luis and Marisol make it to Antigua and to the US without problems.
 The Perez family managed to arrange entry for Luis, and got him an immigration lawyer.

 Marisol makes a visit to her aunt Beatriz, the one most likely to know the family secrets.
 They discuss Luis and Elisa.
 Marisol discovers that Beatriz knew Elisa’s secret.
-She tells Beatriz that she will share what she learned about Pablo with her father and sisters, that Pablo wants to meet them if they can make it to Cuba.
-Beatriz explains that the love between Elisa and her husband was real, even though it may not have began that way.
+She tells Beatriz that she will share what she learned about Pablo with her father and sisters and that Pablo wants to meet them if they can make it to Cuba.
+Beatriz explains that the love between Elisa and her husband was real, even though it may not have begun that way.